Features

 If you do not want third-party libraries to load anything implicitly you could turn it off by |

-Options that support this glob syntax may reference a set of files with a single path-like string.
+Variables that support this glob syntax may reference a set of files with a single path-like string.
 Basic glob queries are supported including:

 -